Sam Simmonds (rugby union): England

 With Billy Vunipola and Nathan Hughes, Eddie Jones' first and second choice at No.8, unavailable through injury, Simmonds was called up to the England squad for the 2018 Six Nations Championship.
 He started in England's first match of the tournament against Italy, and scored two tries to help England to a 46–15 victory in Rome.
 In September 2021 after more than three years without playing for England Simmonds was recalled for the autumn International Series.
 He came off the bench in victories over Australia and South Africa.

 British and Irish Lions

-On 6 May 2021, Simmonds was named in the squad for the 2021 British & Irish Lions tour to South Africa.
+On 6 May 2021, Simmonds was named in the British & Irish Lions' squad for their tour to South Africa.
 His one Test appearance came as a second-half replacement for Jack Conan in the final game of the series as the Lions suffered a narrow defeat.